 The organ meat is marinated in lemon juice, olive oil, oregano, salt, and pepper.
 Then, it’s wrapped tightly in the intestines and grilled horizontally on a rotating spit.
 The meat is cooked until brown and crispy on the outside.

-It’s usually served with pita bread, yogurt sauce, pickles, or brined hot peppers, or as a sandwich with fresh vegetables.
-It’s one of the most striking and unique Turkish food picks you’ll have the opportunity to try when traveling through the country.
+It is usually served with thin flatbread, pickles, or brined hot peppers and is one of the most unique dishes you’ll have the opportunity to try when traveling through the country.

-Additional ingredients that enrich the flavor of Menemen are the spicy Turkish sausage sucuk, or cheese.
-This Turkish dish goes exceptionally well with hot bread, as it’s encouraged to dip the bread in the mixture, or spread Menemen on the bread and enjoy.
+Additional ingredients that enrich the flavor of Menemen are the spicy Turkish sausage sujuk/sucuk or cheese.
+This Turkish dish goes exceptionally well with hot pita bread, as it’s encouraged to dip the bread in the mixture or spread Menemen on the bread to enjoy.

 This Turkish food is just one version of the many Pilav dishes.
 Its core ingredients are rice with chickpeas and chicken.
 Nohutlu Pilav may be a simple dish, but it’s very filling and nutritious.